-During 2023, the change in Contract Capital was \$245.8 million.
+During 2024, the change in Contract Capital was \$185.5 million.
 The Company's Contract Capital fluctuations are impacted by the mix of projects in Backlog, seasonality, the timing of new awards and related payments for work performed and the contract billings to the customer as projects are completed.
 Contract Capital is also impacted at period-end by the timing of accounts receivable collections and accounts payable payments for projects.

-Investing Activities-During 2023, net cash used in investing activities was \$87.8 million, compared to net cash used of \$89.8 million in the prior year.
-In 2023, the cash used in investing activities was driven by \$51.2 million for the acquisition of the PPG business and \$50.6 million for the net purchases of capital equipment, partly offset by the \$14 million received for the disposition of Myers.
+Investing Activities-During 2024, net cash used in investing activities was \$185.8 million, compared to net cash used of \$87.8 million in the prior year.
+In 2024, the amount of net cash used in investing activities was primarily driven by \$103.8 million of cash removed from the Company's Consolidated Balance Sheet due to the deconsolidation of RHB and \$81.0 million for purchases of capital equipment.
 Capital equipment is acquired as needed to support changing levels of production activities and to replace retiring equipment.

-Financing Activities-During 2023, net cash used in financing activities was \$104.5 million compared to net cash used of \$32.8 million in the prior year.
-In 2023, the cash used in financing activities was primarily driven by \$93.5 million in repayments of debt, including scheduled payments of \$29.8 million and voluntary early payments of \$53 million on the Term Loan Facility (as defined below) and \$10 million for the repayment of the Plateau Excavation, Inc. ("Plateau") seller note, and \$9.6 million for withholding taxes paid on the net share settlement of vested equity awards.
+Financing Activities-During 2024, net cash used in financing activities was \$118.6 million compared to net cash used of \$104.5 million in the prior year.
+In 2024, the amount of net cash used in financing activities was primarily driven by \$70.6 million for the repurchase of common stock, \$26.3 million of repayments on the Term Loan Facility and \$21.5 million for withholding taxes paid on the net share settlement of vested equity awards.